escapegameibk/host/README.md

  - "mtsp_baud" : The mtsp baud rate with which to connect onto the bus.
 Can be ommited and will be replaced with B460800
  - "langs" : An array of strings representing the language.
-These values are never touched inside of the program.
+These values are never touched inside of the host and only forwarded to the fronteds.
  - "default_lang" : An integer defining which language is used at startup.
  - "mtsp_device" : Defines the device of the mtsp connection.
 For further details please see the mtsp section further down.